Teaching Another Language

-One of the questions I get asked alot by teachers is whether they should be teaching a second language in their classroom or not.
-There is so much pressure from parents and administrators that it becomes hard to know what to do.
+One of the questions I get asked a lot by teachers is whether they should be teaching a second language in their early childhood classroom or not.
+Unfortunately, there is so much pressure from parents and administrators that it becomes hard to know what to do.

 Are you a native or fluent speaker of the language?

-If you answered yes, then you should absolutely include the language in your classroom.
+If you answered yes, then you should include the language in your classroom.
 You can do this by reading books in the language, conducting circle time in the language, or just having conversations in the language.
-You can label objects in both languages in the midst of conversation….but it should all be done with the give and take of conversation that happens naturally with human communication.
+Of course, you can label objects in both languages during a conversation.
+Still, it should all be done with the give and take of conversation that happens naturally with human communication.

 If you answered no, then the answer is simple.
-You should not try to teach the language in your classroom.
-If you do, you will teach incorrect grammar, incorrect pronunciation, and will be more likely to present isolated words without the meaning that generally surrounds those words.
+It would be best if you did not try to teach the language in your classroom.
+If you do, you will teach incorrect grammar, incorrect pronunciation and will be more likely to present isolated words without the meaning that generally surrounds those words.
 Remember…conversation is a give and take…not a quiz about specific words!
 When you learned your first language, you learned it through natural conversation…not from someone quizzing you about specific words.
 Research tells us that children learn best through the natural give and take of conversation.

 Children learn language from human interaction.
-Not from videos or audio tapes that try to teach a language.
-Engage children in conversation in the language(s) that you speak fluently.
+According to Patricia Kuhl, Not from videos or audiotapes that try to teach a language.
+Instead, engage children in conversation in the language(s) that you speak fluently.
 That’s what will help their language outcomes advance.

 Can I teach some sign language to children without being fluent?

 - Yes.
 Again, the key here is to incorporate it into your everyday speech.
-It can be helpful to teach young children some basic signs to help communicate their needs, but the signs should be taught in the context of conversation, not in an isolated situation.
+You might find it helpful to teach young children some basic signs to help communicate their needs, but you should teach the signs in the context of the conversation, not in an isolated situation.
 For example, when you ask the child if he wants more milk, you might sign the words for more and milk.

 What about TV programs that teach a second language?
 Aren’t those good for children?

 - The research is clear.
 Children need human interaction to learn a language.
-While they may learn isolated words from a television program, they will not learn the structure of language that is necessary for becoming fluent.
-It’s also important to limit the amount of screen time that children are exposed to.
+While they may learn isolated words from a television program, they will not understand the language structure necessary for becoming fluent.
+It’s also important to limit the amount of screen time for children.